- 1/4 cup salt plus 1 teaspoon

 - 2 large eggs

-- Gently pull the artichoke leaves outward to make space between the leaves.
+Gently pull the artichoke leaves outward to make space between the leaves.
 Fill these gaps with the sausage-bread stuffing, pushing down to pack lightly.
 Place the artichokes in a large baking dish and drizzle the tops with the remaining 1/4 cup of olive oil.
 Bake uncovered until the bread crumbs develop a nice golden brown crust, 10 to 15 minutes.
-Remove the artichokes from the oven and let cool slightly before serving.
+Remove the artichokes from the oven and let cool slightly.

-- To serve, arrange the artichokes on a large platter or 4 individual plates.
-Drizzle the hot sauce over the artichokes and serve immediately, reserving any remaining sauce for dipping.
+To serve, arrange the artichokes on a large platter or 4 individual plates.
+Serve with the lemon sauce on the side.